VedPatil-5/VeriLabel_Prototype/README.md

 - A small source-linked FAQ assistant that answers recognised local keywords without making a network or AI API request.
 - Light and dark themes, English/Hindi/Marathi UI strings, local team portraits, social links, and an autoplay homepage video.

-## Current boundaries

-The visible scan flow does not capture live camera input or call a live OCR/rules service.
-The installed Tesseract dependency is not wired into the current user flow.
-Results are deterministic fixture data, and the progress animation is simulated.
-Officer authentication is client-side demo authentication, not secure identity management.
-There is no backend, database, server-side report store, audit log, or secrets management layer.

-Legal and statistical content must be treated as prototype material.
-Rule references and links are starting points for source review; Mumbai records, penalty examples, evidence hashes, and dashboard totals are not verified government data.

 ## Routes